This post may contain affiliate links.

 Phu Quoc is tipped to become one of Vietnam’s major drawcards in the future and is already well established as a tourist destination amongst well-travelled people.
-Getting from Ho Chi Minh to Phu Quoc isn’t as straight forward as other parts of Vietnam mainly because it is an island off the south coast of Vietnam.
+Getting from Ho Chi Minh city to Phu Quoc isn’t as straightforward as other parts of Vietnam mainly because Phu Quoc is an island off the south coast of Vietnam.
+In this post we cover the various (and best) ways to get to Phu Quoc from Ho Chi Minh City.
+The easiest option currently is to fly to Phu Quoc from Ho Chi Minh.
+Check prices and schedules side by side for this route using this website.
+A multi day (2-3) trip to Phu Quoc, exploring the Mekong Delta may be possible, take a look at one of these tours here.

-How Long Does it Take to Get From Ho Chi Minh to Phu Quoc?
+How Long Does it Take to Get From Ho Chi Minh City to Phu Quoc?

 - Bus drive time approximately 7 hours to the ferry port.